 It will not be a bath with water, but a dust bath and home purification.

 The process will go as follows:

-- Dust down all of your chickens with Organic Sulfur Dust, diatomaceous-earth, or pestene powder.
+- Dust down all of your chickens with No products found., diatomaceous-earth, or pestene powder.
 All of these are harmless but wear a mask to avoid lung irritation.